|

 interested in understanding the Italian participation in WWII North Africa.

-Highly Recommended.
-(Click the Amazon Icon to Order).
+(Click the Amazon Icon to Order)

-Iron Hulls, Iron Hearts: Mussolini's Elite Armoured Divisions
+Iron Hulls, Iron Hearts: Mussolini's Elite Armoured Divisions in North Africa by Ian W. Walker

 A superb account of Italian Tank Units in North Africa.

-Highly detailed and balanced account of warfare in North Africa.
+A highly detailed and balanced account of warfare in North Africa.

 The campaign in North Africa during WWII was one of the most important of the conflict.